Ninja-Squad/data-discovery/README.md

 You need to install:

-- a recent enough NodeJS, v10+ is required for Angular 8.
+- a recent enough NodeJS (ie. v12 LTS) is required for Angular 8.
 - Yarn as a package manager (see [here to install](https://yarnpkg.com/en/docs/install))

 Then in the `frontend` directory, run `yarn` to download the dependencies.